Celsius Network Taxes US 2026 – Bankruptcy Losses & Earn Income

 Celsius Earn Interest – Already Taxable

-If you earned interest through Celsius Earn before the freeze, that interest was taxable as ordinary income in the year received.
-If Celsius issued you a 1099-MISC, the IRS already has that information.
-You cannot "unReport" income you already paid tax on.
+If you were earning interest through Celsius Earn before the freeze, that interest was taxable as ordinary income in the year you received it — every single payment.
+If Celsius issued a 1099-MISC, the IRS already has that data.
+You can't undo reported income.
+It's done.

 The Double Taxation Problem

-Many Celsius users face a painful situation: they paid income tax on Celsius Earn rewards in 2020–2022, then lost that crypto in the bankruptcy.
-The solution: claim the bankruptcy loss as a capital loss in the appropriate tax year – separate from the income already paid.
+Here's the ugly reality for a lot of Celsius users: you paid income tax on Earn rewards throughout 2020–2022, built up principal, and then lost it in the bankruptcy.
+So you paid taxes on income from an asset that ultimately disappeared.
+The answer: claim the bankruptcy loss as a capital loss in the appropriate tax year.
+It's a separate event from the income you already paid — and you can absolutely claim it.

 Calculating Your Celsius Loss

-Loss = Total cost basis of crypto deposited on Celsius − Total recovery received
+Loss = total cost basis of crypto deposited on Celsius minus total recovery received.

-Recovery may include: distribution of Celsius tokens (CEL), new company equity, cash distributions from the bankruptcy estate.
+Your recovery may include Celsius tokens (CEL), new company equity, or cash distributions from the bankruptcy estate.
+Value any token distributions at FMV on the date received.

 Timing: When to Claim the Loss